Vision Sensor#

 Values#

-The vision object exists? block returns a Boolean indicating whether a specified color signature or color code is detected in the dataset.
+The vision object exists Boolean block reports whether a specified color signature or color code is detected in the dataset.

-• True – The dataset includes the color signature or color code.
+• True — The dataset includes a color signature or color code.

-• False – The dataset does not include the color signature or color code.
+• False — The dataset does not include a color signature or color code.

 <[Vision1 v] object exists?>